mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 let siteFooter = footerContent.map(footer >>> pure)
 ```

-That is starting to look really nice!
+That is starting to look nice!
 We can now have our subviews concentrate _only_ on the content they provide, and not worry about what their enclosing tag should be.
 For example, `articleListItem` rendered an `li` tag with the article date and title in it.
-We could generalize this so that we could potentially reuse that view in places that are not necessarily a list:
+We could generalize view by omitting the `li` tag so that it could be reused in places that are not necessarily a list:

 ```swift
 let articleCallout = View<Article, [Node]> { article in